-A DIY kit that teaches the fundamentals of electricity through sound
+A DIY kit that taught the fundamentals of electricity through sound

 The GadgIteration Noise Maker Kit is a simple electronics board and kit that teaches the fundamentals of electricity through sound composition and is simple enough that anyone can understand.
 What if teachers and after-school providers were as comfortable with electronics as they are with calculators, markers, books, and blocks?
 Would children then develop an innate understanding of electricity and interaction design?
 If kids could hack safe, low-cost computational boards, with simple in and outputs, would they begin to view themselves as makers and tinkerers?
 If tweens are given the tools to construct their own knowledge of circuits and switches would “sketching with hardware” become as much a part of their cultural practices as drawing, writing, posting, and re-mixing?
 Will these same children be better prepared and more disposed to future learning in chemistry and physics?
 Scrapyard Challenge Jr. explores these questions.
 Our team is part of the national movement to evolve STEM (Science, Technology, Engineering, Math) to STEAM, folding Art and Design into the rubric.